nordic-institute/X-Road/doc/OperationalMonitoring/Testing/test-opmon_x-road_operational_monitoring_testing_plan_Y-1104-2.md

 ## 7 Testing the JMXMP Interface

 The JMXMP interface gets the data it exposes from the same component that is used to serve health data over the Operational Monitoring Query interface.
 Thus, the internal implementation of the health metrics registry is tested in the automated test case [test_health_data](#test_health_data).
 The main difference when directly using the JMXMP interface is in the format that the items are presented.
-The data exposed over JMXMP and their format are described in detail in [[PR-OPMONJMX]](#PR-OPMONJMX).
+The data exposed over JMXMP and their format are described in detail in \[[PR-OPMONJMX](#PR-OPMONJMX)\].

 For quick reference, a couple of examples follow.